-Perspective is the trick on how to humble yourself
+Perspective is the secret ingredient to humility

 My first time looking through a telescope